idx-academy/spa-orders/README.md

       - `/assets` - for assets ('.png', '.svg', '.jpg', 'webp', ...)
       - `/components` - for shared components
       - `/constants` - for shared constants
+      - `/containers` - for bigger than components and smaller than pages components
+      - `/constants` - for react contexts
       - `/hooks` - for reusable hooks
       - `/layouts` - for reusable relatively large page parts (headers, footers, sidebars, navbars, containers, etc.)
       - `/pages` - for project pages
+      - `/routes` - for app routing
       - `/store` - for globally managed application state
       - `/styles` - for global styling and defining design system constants
       - `/types` - for global types (utility types, business model types etc)